How to set up a home yoga space?

 • Temperature stability: Select spaces with climate control options to prevent overheating or uncomfortable cold

 These practical considerations work together to create an environment where you can focus inward without physical discomfort or external distractions.
-Location often matters more than size – a quiet corner of your bedroom can serve your practice better than a large but noisy living area.
-Even if you’re working with limited space, choosing an area you can easily clear and set up for each session ensures consistency in your practice routine.
+Location often matters more than size when planning your yoga set up: a quiet bedroom corner can serve your practice far better than a large but noisy living area.
+Even with limited square footage, selecting a spot you can easily clear and prepare before each session builds the consistency that makes home yoga genuinely sustainable.
+Aim for a minimum of two metres by one and a half metres of open floor space, check that the room has adequate ventilation for breathwork, and consider natural light levels at the time of day you plan to practise most often.

 • Quality yoga mat: Your most important investment, providing grip, cushioning, and a defined practice boundary – choose sustainable materials like natural rubber or organic cotton